techguy940/ImaginEx/README.md

 each company and only pick those who have great future and
 returns ahead! <br />

+Note: <bold>The database `combined.csv` is made by me using Yahoo Finance's CSV's and is not downloaded from anywhere else</bold>

 ### How to Explore?
  1. Open `MoneyXplore` by clicking `Take me there`.
 2. On the new page, enter your `Principal Amount` and click `Diversify` if you want your portfolio diversified!